pantheon-systems/documentation/source/content/guides/new-relic/01-introduction.md

 anchorid: new-relic
 ---

 [New Relic&reg; Performance Monitoring](https://newrelic.com/) offers a wide array of metrics that provide a nearly real-time look into the performance of a web application.
-Using New Relic not only makes it easy for you to monitor your performance, but it can also speed up the support process by helping our support team visualize corresponding performance and symptoms.
+New Relic makes it easy for you to monitor your performance and speed up the support process by helping our support team visualize corresponding performance and symptoms.

 ## Supported Site Plans